On Gratitude…In An Arizona Summer

 Gratitude In An Arizona Summer

-“Gratitude turns what already we have into more than enough.”
+“Gratitude turns what we already we have into more than enough.”

 I absolutely love and am enthralled by the work of Dr. Joe Dispenza, who takes brain scans of people who practice daily visualization and meditation centered on gratitude.
 His research provides evidence for the undeniable link between positive thinking and improved physical and emotional states.
 “We can think ourselves sick or we can think ourselves well and into abundance,” he shares.
 Check it out for yourself!

-Take a gentle inhale….now exhale.
 What you are noticing in your body right now?
-And in the environment around you?

-What’s something or who is someone you’re thankful for, and why?
+Who is someone you’re thankful for this week, and why?

-What else are you appreciating in this moment?
+What else can you intentionally appreciate in this moment?

 There’s an old saying: Where attention goes, your life grows.